WanjaStier/staggertype/README.md

 dispatched when the animation has finished playing

 ##Easing
-Use one of the following easing methods:
+Use one of the easing methods below.
+A demo of each easing type can be found [here](http://www.robertpenner.com/easing/easing_demo.html)

 ####linearEase
 ####easeInQuad